 The failure for any reason of any financial Member to receive such Notice of the general meeting shall not invalidate the election.

-In addition to Officers elected under the foregoing provisions of this rule, the Executive Committee may appoint other Officers for a specific purpose, or for a limited period, or generally until the next Annual General Meeting.
-Unless otherwise specified by the Executive Committee any person so appointed shall have full speaking and voting rights as an Officer of the Society.
+In addition to Officers elected under the foregoing provisions of this rule, the Board may appoint other Officers for a specific purpose, or for a limited period, or generally until the next Annual General Meeting.
+Unless otherwise specified by the Board any person so appointed shall have full speaking and voting rights as an Officer of the Society.
 Any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as an Officer (as described in the ‘Qualification of Officers’ rule above).

 Term

-The term of office for all Officers elected to the Executive Committee shall be 3 year(s), expiring at the end of the Annual General Meeting in the year corresponding with the last year of each Officer’s term of office.
+The term of office for all Officers elected to the Board shall be 3 year(s), expiring at the end of the Annual General Meeting in the year corresponding with the last year of each Officer’s term of office.

 No Officer shall serve for more than 3 consecutive terms (except for Chairperson, Vice Chairperson, and Treasurer who have no limit).